 Tracie Morris is a poet, performer, and scholar.
 She works extensively as a singer, sound artist, writer, bandleader, and actor.
 Her installations have been presented at the Whitney Biennial, Ronald Feldman Gallery, the Jamaica Center for Arts and Learning, and the New Museum.
 Morris is an associate professor of humanities and media studies at Pratt Institute.
 Her poetry book, TDJ: To Do w/ John (2011) is published by Zasterle Press.
 Rhyme Scheme, a longer poetic manuscript, was published by Chax Press in 2012.
 She is also developing two audio projects: the Tracie Morris Band and sharpmorris, a collaboration with composer Elliott Sharp.
 She was the 2007–08 Center for Programs in Contemporary Writing Fellow at the University of Pennsylvania.
 She served as a Pew Fellowships panelist in 2013.

-In 2004 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 76 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.
+In 1999 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 46 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.

-In 1993 the Center awarded Pew Fellowships to 16 Philadelphia-based artists, and grants to 13 dance organizations in the greater Philadelphia region.
+In 2002 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 57 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.